theproductiveprogrammer/luminate/README.md

 - `HORIZON`
     This is the stellar network to which the wallet connects.
-    _*By default this connects to the TEST network*_ (NOT the LIVE network).
-In order to connect to the live network this needs to be set to 'LIVE'
+    _*By default this connects to the live stellar network*_ However, if you would like to play around with the *Test Network* you can set this parameter to `TEST`.
+This will also switch to using a  test wallet so your accounts don't get mixed up.
-    Defaults to ` https://horizon-testnet.stellar.org/` (TEST NETWORK)
+    Defaults to ` https://horizon.stellar.org/` (LIVE NETWORK)
-    Can be set to `LIVE` (will connect to `https://horizon.stellar.org/`) or to a specific [Horizon Server](https://www.stellar.org/developers/horizon/reference/index.html)
+    Can be set to `TEST` (will connect to `https://horizon-testnet.stellar.org/`) or to a specific [Horizon Server](https://www.stellar.org/developers/horizon/reference/index.html)

 These parameters can be set as environment variables on the command line.

 ```
-$ HORIZON=LIVE node . account info GD....
+$ HORIZON=TEST node . account info GD....
 ```